Arci/kundera-benchmark/README.md

 mvn clean install
 ```

-Lunch the command
+then lunch the command:

 ```
 mvn dependency:copy-dependencies
 ```
-this will create a direectory called `dependency` in the `target` directory containing all the jars of the dependencies.
+this will create a directory called `dependency` in the `target` directory containing all the jars of the dependencies.

+##Run the benchmarks
 To lunch the YCSB benchmark for the low-level API version use:

 ```
-java -cp kundera-benchmark-jar-location:path-to-depencenvy-folder/*
+java -cp kundera-benchmark-jar-location:path-to-dependency-folder/*
 com.yahoo.ycsb.Client -t -db database-adapter-class-to-use -P path-to-workload
 ```